How Do You Define SEO Success?

 What is your goal?
-Regardless of your industry, ranking for a certain keyword, isn’t it.
+Regardless of your industry, ranking for a particular keyword.
 Do you want higher sales, an increase in traffic, or more quality leads?

-Every organization has goals, and they can vary depending on its stage of growth.
-Some companies prioritize branding, engagement, and awareness.
-In some cases, it’s all about leads, conversions, and sales.
+Every organization has goals, which can vary depending on its growth stage.
+For example, some companies prioritize branding, engagement, and awareness.
+Sometimes, it’s all about leads, conversions, and sales.

 Your goal might be to earn extra leads.
 Working to that end, we evaluate the type of content that converts in your market.
 From there, we research the topics that convert.
 And from that point, we conduct keyword research to find the high-intent keywords your target audience searches.
-High-intent, long-tail keywords attract the kind of traffic that results in quality leads and consumers who are ready to buy.
-Instead of starting with a keyword strategy, our team begins with your goals, then structures your SEO to hit your targets.
+High-intent, long-tail keywords attract the traffic that results in quality leads and consumers ready to buy.
+So instead of starting with a keyword strategy, our team begins with your goals, then structures your SEO to hit your targets.

 Prioritize your digital marketing strategies through the lens of why you’re doing it.
 Every micro-step you take should bring you closer to your goal.
 If the small steps don’t contribute to the purpose of your SEO, then don’t prioritize them.
 Instead, focus on elements that move the needle toward your target.